brunogrbavac/MarvelHeroes/README.md

 ### Installing

-After cloneing this repository you need to install the dependencies named in the package.json file by executing this command:
+After cloning this repository you need to install the dependencies named in the package.json file by executing this command:

 ```
 npm install